Social Media Planning

 Once you know who you are targeting and why you then need to choose the right platform to find your target.
 Certain platforms are better than others for certain audience types.
 In general, the following rules apply:

 Facebook – Great for just about anyone but expect to pay a premium when targeting your audience with adverts as everyone is already doing this.
 And yes, on Facebook you will need to use adverts to hit your target market.

-LinkedIn – Target the professionals and those that work at larger corporations including medium size businesses as well as blue chip organisations.
+LinkedIn – Target the professionals and those that work at larger corporations including medium-sized businesses as well as blue-chip organisations.

 Pinterest – The heart of any retail business on social media.
 If you sell domestic products or offer DIY led products this is a must.
 The only social platform made up by a majority of women.

 Experiment with the above platforms to get a feel for what works best and then consolidate and optimize your efforts on the most effective platform for your business.

 Knowing your brand is critical!
 This is the backbone of your entire social media strategy and, in fact, all your marketing in general.
 It is far more than just a logo or colour choices.
 It is a professional personality applied to your business.
 Think about the following:

 - What does your brand believe in?

 - What sets you apart from other competitors and why should customers buy from you?

 - If your business was a person what would they look like, dress like and sound like when they talk?